This is a named option in the Statistics MS.

 Prior Coursework

-With program approval, students are allowed to count no more than 9 credits of graduate coursework from other institutions toward the graduate degree credit and graduate coursework (50%) requirements.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+With program approval, students are allowed to transfer no more than 9 credits of graduate coursework from other institutions toward the graduate degree credit and graduate coursework (50%) requirements.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

-With program approval, up to 6 statistics credits from a UW–Madison undergraduate degree at the 600 level or above are allowed to count toward minimum graduate degree credits.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+With program approval, up to 6 Statistics credits from a UW–Madison undergraduate degree in coursework numbered 600 or above are allowed to transfer for minimum graduate degree credits.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

-With program approval, up to 15 statistics credits completed at UW–Madison while a University Special student at the 300 level or above are allowed to count toward minimum graduate degree and graduate residence credit requirements.
-Of these credits, those at the 700 level or above may also count toward the minimum graduate coursework (50%) requirement.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+With program approval, up to 14 Statistics credits completed at UW–Madison while a University Special student in coursework numbered 300 or above are allowed to transfer for the minimum graduate degree credit requirement.
+Of these credits, those numbered 700 or above or are taken to meet the requirements of a capstone certificate and has the "Grad 50%" attribute may also transfer for the minimum graduate coursework (50%) requirement.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

 Three consecutive reviews in which a student fails to meet the minimum criteria for satisfactory progress will result in the student being dropped from the program.
 Contact the program for more information.